WebAssembly/module-linking/proposals/module-linking/Binary.md

 * Parent aliases can only happen in submodules (not the top-level module) and the index specifies is the entry, in the parent's raw index space, for that item.
+* Parent aliases can only refer to preceeding module/type definitions, relative to the binary location where the inline module's type was declared.
+Note that when the module code section is defined all of the parent's modules/types are available, but inline modules still may not have access to all of these if the items were declared after the module's type in the corresponding module section.

 ## Function section